ikramsab/AdvancedDatabase-Lab4/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+You have acces to the lab paper [here](https://github.com/ikramsab/AdvancedDatabase-Lab4/blob/f35c292488a713f506c86b47ade65fbc1a81863f/jdbc.lab.pdf)

+If you want to test the different exercises of the lab , you can uncomment the part that contains the exercise you want to test in the **main()** method of the **Main.java** class.

+Link your url in the launch.json file ann also dowload the .jar files and set thel in the settings.json file.
+If you dowload this repository the informations set are mine so you will need to change them.

 ### Prerequisites

 For the purpose of this lab you will need
-* IDE such as Netbeans, IntellijCode or Visual Studio Code In my case , i work on VS code
+* IDE such as Netbeans, Visual Studio Code or IntelliJ .
+In my case , I used Visual Studio Code.
 * You will also need the Java Extension :[Extention pack for java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)